alexisadorn/BestFriendFinder-cli-app/NOTES.md

 [X] Watch Resources videos on Learn page

-[X] Figure out how the 'require' and environment settings need to work [ ] Plan out the project structure using test data
+[X] Figure out how the 'require' and environment settings need to work [X] Plan out the project structure using test data
-[ ] Start with building the executable file
+[X] Start with building the executable file
-[ ] Get permission from BFAS to scrape their site -pending- [ ] Begin replacing test data with real data from BFAS site [ ] List the objects that we can create & start making objects [ ] Record myself coding for 30 mins.
+[X] Begin replacing test data with real data from BFAS site [ ] List the objects that we can create & start making objects [ ] Record myself coding for 30 mins.
+[ ] Get permission from BFAS to scrape their site -pending-

 [ ] Refactor the code
 [ ] Add any pretty updates (colors, fun text, etc.)